Morocco's historic Women's World Cup debut inspires girls even if some in the Arab world ignore it | KRDO

 In Egypt, 61-year-old Hassan Yousef argued that soccer “is a rough game that is not at all fit for women,” adding he wouldn’t enjoy watching women play.

-Dr. Husam Mokhtar, a Libyan in Egypt, said he doubts women’s soccer can become as popular as men’s, adding that “soccer is a men’s game.”
+Dr. Husam Mokhtar, a Libyan in Egypt, said he doubts women’s soccer can become as popular as men’s.
+“We support any Arab country making it to the World Cup,” he said, but added that “soccer is a men’s game.”

 His 13-year-old daughter, Miral, disagreed.
-“Every sport should be played by everyone,” she said.
+“Everyone should do what they want to do,” she said.
+“Every sport should be played by everyone.”

-Back in Morocco, Fath Union Sport players practiced on a recent day.
+Back in Morocco, Fath Union Sport players practiced vigorously on a recent day.

 “Girls can do anything,” she said.
 “I want to play abroad and be famous around the world.”

-Associated Press journalists Wafaa Shurafa in Gaza City, Gaza Strip and Kareem Chehayeb in Beirut contributed reporting.
+Associated Press journalists Wafaa Shurafa in Gaza City, Gaza Strip, Graham Dunbar in Geneva, Kareem Chehayeb in Beirut and Jerome Pugmire in Paris contributed.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.